torvalds/linux/Documentation/filesystems/adfs.rst

 	- Other write

-  (In older versions, an 'execute' permission did exist, but this does not hold the same meaning as the Linux 'execute' permission and is now obsolete).
+  (In older versions, an 'execute' permission did exist, but this does not hold the same meaning as the GNU/Linux 'execute' permission and is now obsolete).

   The mapping is performed as follows::